Library members also have access to a range of electronic resources such as ATLA databases and hundreds of EBSCO eBooks.

 As well as including various resources related to the history of the Presbyterian Church in Ireland and its missionary endeavours, the Gamble Library’s special collections hold rare books dating back to the sixteenth century and the Magee and Assembly’s pamphlet collections.

-In order to consult older materials from the special collections please email the Librarian or Deputy Librarian or phone the Library to make an appointment and provide details of your research or area of interest so that relevant resources can be collected together for your pre–arranged visit.
+In order to consult older materials from the special collections please email the Acting Librarian or phone the Library to make an appointment and provide details of your research or area of interest so that relevant resources can be collected together for your pre–arranged visit.
 Special collections can be consulted in the Library on a reference only basis.
 Further details are available on request.

 For general enquiries, to suggest a new book, to make item renewal or interlibrary loan requests email firstname.lastname@example.org with details.